 Nitrogen is present in the soil and can take on a wide variety of different forms.
-For this reason, obtaining a precise analysis of this important nutrient can be more difficult to obtain.
+For this reason, obtaining a precise analysis of this important nutrient can be difficult.

 For the most part, most universities don’t routinely test for nitrogen in the soil.
 On the other hand, it is possible to get an idea of the nitrogen content in the soil by using a home testing kit.

-But once again, because of the nature of nitrogen in the soil, it can be difficult to get a precise reading.
+But once again, it can be difficult to get a precise reading because of the nature of nitrogen in the soil.

 Organic Matter Testing

 Organic matter is another important part of proper testing, as it has an important role in the soil’s quality and structure.
 It provides a wealth of advantages, including aeration and the movement of and retention of moisture.

 When the soil is high in organic matter, microbial activity is increased, and root growth is encouraged.
 This allows for a healthier plant.

 The organic content of the soil will also allow for better availability of the soil nutrients and improves the way soil reacts to pesticides.

 Some tests will give you a readout of the valuable micronutrients in the soil, but these tests are only necessary if there is reason to believe that the soil is deficient in some way or if other problems exist in the soil.